 - Weekly book looks and learning walks by senior and middle leaders will allow teachers to receive regular feedback on their practice.

-- A newly appointed Assistant head will take on the role of SENCO and ‘Raising attainment’ and will be supporting disadvantaged pupils.
+- A newly appointed Assistant head will take on the role of SENCO and will be supporting disadvantaged pupils.

 Objective 2 – provide pupil premium pupils with targeted intervention/ challenge or support during the year to ensure that they make good rates of progress and narrow any gaps between themselves and the rest of the cohort.

-- Half termly pupil progress meetings and provision mapping between year group teams and Senior leaders will identify the best interventions for specific pupils based on their needs.
-Year leaders will deliver regular corrective surgeries for maths and writing
+- Half termly pupil progress meetings and provision mapping between year group teams and senior leaders will identify the best interventions for specific pupils based on their needs.
+Year leaders will organise regular corrective surgeries and pre-teaching sessions for maths and writing

 - Teaching assistants within each year to deliver targeted support and interventions for identified pupils with specific objectives and planned outcomes